 In summary, whether it be due to lost focus as a result of reduced employee attention, or entire days lost due to calling in ill, a traditional office setting is not the optimal environment to maximize worker productivity.

-Office Pods Beat Traditional Solutions to Office Settings
+Office Pods Beat Traditional Solutions to Poor Office Settings

 Although there have been attempts at mitigating some of the problems, open office environments present nothing which truly tackles the issue.